jordansissel/experiments/unix/safely-crashing-reader/README.md

 ```

 If slurper crashes, its stdin is closed and 'someprogram' has its stdout
 brutally destroyed.
-The process usually dies via SIGPIPE or another read
+The process usually dies via SIGPIPE a releated write
-failure, like this example:
+failure the next time it tries to write to stdout.
+Here's an example:

 ```
 % ruby -e 'loop { puts "ok"; $stdout.flush }'  | true